briansimiyuj/doctor-appointment-app/README.md

       Select Time Display component will be used to display selected time.

         1. Create a Select Time Picker component and mount it on the Time Picker component
+        2. Attach showTimePicker function to the input field to show the time picker when clicked
+          a.
+If the user hasn't selected a date, display a message to select a date first

       #### Select Time Picker Header Component